 Get a good ladle-full of mushroom sauce and pour over the polenta.
 Look at the pretty little green flecks of thyme.

-I had leftovers and the next morning for breakfast, I cut out some Polenta triangles and fried those babies up in butter!
+I had leftovers and the next morning for breakfast, I cut out some Polenta triangles and lightly fried those babies up!

 Look at that crust perfection…crisp on the outside and soft on the inside

-Drizzle some honey and somehow, everything seems right in the world…sigh
+Drizzle some maple syrup and somehow, everything seems right in the world…sigh

 - If you want firm Polenta, start the dish by making the polenta first then the mushrooms so that it will set during the time you cook the mushrooms *time saver*